Bioinfo-skills-2022-CLIMB-VM/Getting-things-done-with-Conda-and-Snakemake/README.md

 This repository contains the presentation for the Conda and Snakemake session for the CLIMB-BD Bioinformatics Skills for Microbial Genomics Workshop on the 2nd February 2022 along with supporting material.

 ## Getting started with Conda on the CLIMB-BD VM

-To initialise conda
+To get started with conda, you will first need to initialise conda.
+You only need to do this once.
+In this workshop two of you are sharing a VM under the same user, so only one of you needs to run this!
+You can tell if conda has already been initialised by running `conda activate base`.
+If you see a prompt telling you that your shell needs to be configured by running `conda init`, then run the following
 ```
 conda init bash
 ```
 Running this command will edit your .bashrc.
-You will need to reload .bashrc for the changes to take effect
+You will then need to reload .bashrc for the changes to take effect
 ```
 source ~/.bashrc
 ```
-You should see the `base` environment activated at the start of the command prompt
+You should see the `base` environment activated at the start of the command prompt.

 ## Working with Conda Environments
 The default conda environment called `base`.
 You should not use `base` for installing new software packages and instead you should create a new environment to keep software packages isolated from each other.